 For Art Rotterdam 2026, Fiona Lutjenhuis will present an installation in the booth combining pieces of furniture as a bed, with a mosquito net, paintings, sculptures and soft toys.
 For this presentation, she deliberately chose a setting in which she feels safe and where she can retreat for a moment, even at an art fair.
 The imagery in the paintings is based on dreams that have stayed with her: a world between sleeping and waking, a place where she likes to be and where rules can be distorted.
 Once she wakes up, she is often disappointed that everything is once again governed by social, political and natural rules.
 Despite the fact that the artist has many nightmares, she also loves sleeping, because the world then feels more fluid, as a form of escape.

 You can find us in the New Art Section, booth K25.
 Fiona's sculpture Fake Fruits will also be on display at Sculpture Park.
-And we are very proud to share that she has been nominated for the NN Art Award 2026.
-The winner will be announced on Friday March 27 at Kunsthal Rotterdam, where her work will also be on display for this occasion, from March 14 to May 25.
+And we are very proud to share she has has been named the winner of the NN Art Award 2026.
+For the occasion her work is on display at Kunsthal Rotterdam, alongside that of the other three nominees: Tina Farifteh, Mandy Franca and Kyra Nijskens, from March 14 to May 25.